codefest-iit-bhu/codefest-app/README.md

 #### Introduction

-Source code for the frontend of Codefest 2024 PWA app.
+Source code for the frontend of CodeFest 2024 PWA app.
 Uses Vue.Js library to develop a PWA for both mobile and desktop alike with rich user-experience.

 #### Technical Stack